MaibornWolff/metric-gardener/README.md

 **lines_of_code**<br>
 The total number of lines of a file, including empty lines, comments, etc.

-_Note: lines_of_code metric will be calculated for all input files, regardless of the languages they are written in._
+_Note: lines_of_code metric will be calculated for all input files with utf-8 encoding, regardless of the languages they are written in._

 **comment_lines**<br>
 The number of comment lines inside a file.
 Does count for any kind of comment (except for python's special block comments).